Interstate 94 in Wisconsin

 Interstate 94 (I-94) runs east–west through the western, central, and southeastern portions of the US state of Wisconsin.
 A total of 348.23 mi of I-94 lie in the state.

 Route description

 The route, cosigned with US Highway 12 (US 12), enters from Minnesota just east of the Twin Cities.
 The route passes north of Menomonie and south of Eau Claire before turning southeast and heading toward Tomah where it joins I-90.
 The two Interstates run concurrently for the next 91.76 mi to Madison.
-I-94 enters the state as a six-lane facility which reduces to four-lane at exit 4 (US 12).
+I-94 enters the state as a six-lane facility which reduces to four-lanes at exit 4 (US 12).

 I-94 passes by the popular tourist destination of Wisconsin Dells.

 The route converges with I-39 63 mi southeast of Tomah (near Portage).
-This concurrency (30 mi) is the longest three-route concurrency of the Interstate Highway System and only one of two in existence.
+This concurrency (30 mi) is the longest three-route concurrency of the Interstate Highway System and only one of three in existence.
 The interchanges mark a return to a six-lane configuration.